 Statistics Netherlands (CBS) keeps a record of the numbers of deaths in the Netherlands.
 Normally speaking – when there is no COVID-19 pandemic – an average of 2,900 people die each week.
 This is the expected mortality rate, which may be higher or lower depending on the time of year.
 If you compare the expected mortality rate for a certain month with the actual number of deaths, you can see how there are more deaths during a flu epidemic or a heatwave, for example.
 These are what we call excess deaths.
 The figures also show the impact of coronavirus.
 During the first wave of the pandemic, Statistics Netherlands recorded 15,000 extra deaths.

 In the graph showing total number of deaths per week, the light blue line shows the expected mortality on the basis of the average over previous years.
 The figure can fluctuate: some years it is a bit lower, and some years a bit higher.
 The light blue band shows the range that the expected number of deaths normally falls into.
 The dark blue line shows the number of deaths this year.
+If the dark blue line extends above the light blue strip, there is excess mortality.
 There are three peaks in the dark blue line in the graph below.
 These show the excess deaths that occurred during the first wave of the pandemic in March, during the heatwave from 10 to 16 August, and during the second wave of the pandemic.

 It’s also possible for there to be fewer deaths than would be expected on the basis of the average.
 This often follows a period of excess deaths.
 A peak in the graph is often followed by a trough.
 This is because people who were in poor health have already died, in this case during the pandemic.
 If there hadn’t been a pandemic, these people would have died later.
 It is very clear that far more people than usual will die in the course of the coronavirus pandemic.